Opers and nonabelian Hodge: numerical studies

-We then solve for $v$ on the grid with Dirichlet boundary conditions, which is a reasonable approximation as $v$ is expected to decay exponentially in some power of $|z|$.
+We then solve for $v$ on the grid with the Dirichlet condition $v = 0$ at the boundary, which is a reasonable approximation as $v$ is expected to decay exponentially in some power of $|z|$.
 As \autoref{eq:self-duality} is nonlinear, we use Newton's method, i.e.~iteratively solving the linearization of the equation to improve an initial guess.
 The iteration terminates when the size of the residual $\Delta u - 4 (e^{k u} - e^{-2u} |P_N|^2 )$ is less than a parameter \texttt{pde\_thresh}, in terms of a specific norm (which depends on the method, as described below).

 For the core step of solving the linearization of \eqref{eq:self-duality} at a given point, our implementation offers two methods, named \texttt{euler} and \texttt{fourier}, which can be selected at runtime.
 Both methods are rather elementary and were selected for simplicity of implementation.
 Though most results in \autoref{sec:examples} use the \texttt{fourier} method, it is helpful to first explain the simpler \texttt{euler} method since \texttt{fourier} can be understood as a more complicated analogue of it with different trade-offs.